oceanumeric/EnteRAG/README.md

 This project is the implementation of an AI-powered Enterprise RAG (Retrieval-augmented generation).
 It uses a pre-trained model to generate embeddings for books and then uses Elasticsearch to index and search for books by using multi-modal search:

 - traditional text search
-- consine similarity search using embeddings
+- 🧮 consine similarity search using embeddings (meaning books are recommended based on not just key words but semantic, user preferences, etc. which are all embedded as a vector)

 Unitl now, training has been finished but the indexing and searching part only uses a small sample dataset as I want the interviewer to run the code on their machine and see the results.
 It takes time to share a parquet file with 1.5M records and its embeddings.